Duncan-Maganga/Duncan-Maganga.github.io/_posts/2010-02-05-post-quote.md

 Methodology:

 - Set up DVWA on Kali Linux with MariaDB and Apache2.

-Ran automated scans with OWASP ZAP and Nikto.
+- Ran automated scans with OWASP ZAP and Nikto.

-Performed manual testing for SQL Injection and XSS.
+- Performed manual testing for SQL Injection and XSS.

-Mapped findings to the OWASP Top 10.
+- Mapped findings to the OWASP Top 10.

-Findings:
+**Findings:**

-SQL Injection (High Severity): Allowed bypass of login authentication and retrieval of user credentials.
+- **SQL Injection (High Severity):** Allowed bypass of login authentication and retrieval of user credentials.

-Reflected XSS (High Severity): Enabled execution of malicious scripts via unsanitized user input.
+- **Reflected XSS (High Severity):** Enabled execution of malicious scripts via unsanitized user input.

-Mitigations:

-Use parameterized queries / prepared statements.

-Apply proper input validation.

-Implement Content Security Policy and secure headers.
+- **Clickjacking:** Managed to overlay fake buttons to trick users.

+**Mitigations for SQL Injection:**

+- Use of Prepared Statements (with Parameterized Queries).
+- Use of Properly Constructed Stored Procedures.
+- Allow-list Input Validation.

+**Mitigations for Reflected for XSS:**

+- Use the auto-escaping template system.
+- Implement content security policy.
+- Use the X-XSS-Protection response header.
+- Use the HTTPOnly flag.
+- Use HTML escape before inserting untrusted data into an HTML element’s content.
+- Use attribute escape before inserting untrusted data into HTML element content.
+- Use JavaScript escape before inserting untrusted data into JavaScript data values.
+- Use CSS escape and strictly validate before inserting untrusted data into HTML style property values.
+- Use URL escape before inserting untrusted data into HTML UTL parameter values.

+**Mitigations for Clickjacking:**

+- Use secure response headers on X-Frame-Options and Content Security Policy.
+- Use frame bursting as a secondary layer.
+- Use Design-level defence, such as double-click confirmation, user interaction, and visual cues.

 Full Report & Technical Details: [Link to GitHub repo]Only one thing is impossible for God: To find any sense in any copyright law on the planet.